lit/lit.dev/packages/lit-dev-content/site/guide/templates/directives.md

 `live()` performs a strict equality check agains the live DOM value, and if the new value is equal to the live value, does nothing.
-This means that `live()` should not be used when the binding will cause a type conversion.
-If you use `live()` with an attribute binding, make sure that only strings are passed in, or the binding will update every render.
+This means that `live()` should not be used when the expression will cause a type conversion.
+If you use `live()` with an attribute expression, make sure that only strings are passed in, or the expression will update every render.

 ## repeat

 `repeat(items, keyfn, template)`<br>
 `repeat(items, template)`

-Location: text bindings
+Location: child expression

 Repeats a series of values (usually `TemplateResults`) generated from an iterable, and updates those items efficiently when the iterable changes.
 When